 Ownership guidelines are one way directors demonstrate their commitment to Baytex's long-term success and alignment with shareholders.
 The share ownership guideline for all directors is equal to three times: (i) the annual retainers paid to such director; plus (ii) their annual grant of share based compensation.
-The level of ownership must be attained by each director within three years of when he or she is first elected or appointed to the Board.
+The level of ownership must be attained by each director by December 31st of the third full calendar year following the date they become a director.
 Shares owned and DSUs granted are counted towards the guideline.
 A director meets the guidelines if either the grant value, market value or adjusted cost base of their common shares and DSUs exceeds the ownership guideline.